opandolf/AI_Learning_Projects/Algorithmics/n_puzzle/README.md

 This is my first project in Algoritmics branch of 42 school and my first project in python.
 It was done with Alexis Leveque https://github.com/AlexisLeveque

-We had to implement the A* search algorithm to solve an N-puzzle with heurstics like Manhattan distance.
+We had to implement the A* search algorithm to solve an N-puzzle with heuristics like Manhattan distance.
 https://en.wikipedia.org/wiki/15_puzzle

 # Usage